sassdawe/pnp-sharing-settings-action/readme.md

 This action signs in into SharePoint Online using ACS and sets the sharing settings for the site collections.

+If `ALLELSE` is used for any of the settings (but only for **ONE** of them), it will apply that sharing capability to all the rest of the sites which were NOT specified in the other settings.
+If `null` is used for any of the settings, it will skip that setting.

-> !Important: Only `windows` based runner can execute this action currently.
+> !Important: The v1 version requires the use of **Windows** based runners to run this action currently.

 ## Inputs